EmanuelSommer/SMILE/README.md

 ## Usage

-The individual experiments can be easily exectuted using the `src` module.
+The **Bayesian Neural Network experiments** can be easily exectuted using the `src` module.
 To see all available options, run:

 ```bash
 python -m src -h